Skip to Content

 That being said, there are some things that you’ll need to consider.
 Using frozen apples will be a bit different than using fresh ones, after all.

-You can get a better pie overall if you’re using the right type of apples.
+For example, you can get a better pie overall if you’re using the right type of apples.
 The way that you’re freezing them can play a role, too.
+But let’s not get ahead of ourselves.

 Below, you’ll be able to learn more about how to approach freezing apples to use in baking.
 It should help you to get the best results so that you can enjoy your pie to the fullest.